 To this end, we’ve created the Exabeam CommUNITY Council, whose mission is to initiate conversation, educate, and enact change so our environment becomes more diverse, inclusive, and aware of the unique experiences of underrepresented groups within and outside of Exabeam.

 We look for the best and brightest in the security space.
 Let’s keep raising the bar together.

 Board of Directors

-Nir has 18 years of experience in information security, including executive experience setting company strategy, driving execution, building new products, and bringing them to market.
-While at Imperva, Nir set the company product strategy and launched and managed the worldwide services organization.
+Nir Polak is Chairman of the Board and Co-founder of Exabeam.
+Polak was formerly Chief Executive Officer at Exabeam and has more than 18 years of experience in information security, including executive experience setting company strategy, driving execution, building new products, and bringing them to market.
+Prior to Exabeam, Polak set the company product strategy, and launched and managed the worldwide services organization at cybersecurity firm Imperva.
 He also held engineering positions at Adjungo Networks (acquired by Flash Networks) and Shopping.com (acquired by eBay).
-He has a Bachelor of Arts degree in computer sciences from The Interdisciplinary Center in Israel.
+Polak has a Bachelor of Arts degree in computer sciences from The Interdisciplinary Center in Israel.

 General Partner, Icon VenturesLearn More